 What is the most significant challenge that society faces today?
 (50 words)

 For this significant challenge question, you might decide to go with a traditional answer but still put a creative spin on it.
 Avoid picking an obscure or arbitrary topic that is not actually a significant challenge, and also watch out for writing about an issue in overly vague terms.
-You could write about topics like gender parity, ageing populations, skills development, or global warming, but be careful since those topics have the potential to become trite depending on how you address them.
+You could write about topics like gender parity, aging populations, skills development, or climate change, but be careful since those topics have the potential to become trite depending on how you address them.

 Short Answer 2

 How did you spend your last two summers?
 (50 words)